 Health & Safety Association Funding (HSA): recognized each year at the lower of the annual funding per the contract and the actual expenses incurred during the year.
-Any excess of funding over expenses is recorded either as deferred contributions or as a repayment liability.
+Any excess of funding over expenses is recorded as deferred contributions, up to a maximum of three months (or 25%) of total HSA program administration expenses from the year.
+Any remaining amount is recorded as a liability.